awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-mate.md

 # Configure the Amazon Linux 2 MATE desktop connection<a name="amazon-linux-ami-mate"></a>

-The [MATE desktop environment](https://mate-desktop.org/) is pre\-installed and pre\-configured in the AMI with the following description: "Amazon Linux 2 with \.NET `X` , Mono 6\.12, and MATE DE pre\-installed to run your \.NET applications on Amazon Linux 2 with Long Term Support \(LTS\)\."
+The [MATE desktop environment](https://mate-desktop.org/) is pre\-installed and pre\-configured in AMIs with the following description:

+"`.NET Core x.x, Mono x.xx, PowerShell x.x, and MATE DE pre-installed to run your .NET applications on Amazon Linux 2 with Long Term Support (LTS).`"

 The environment provides an intuitive graphical user interface for administering Amazon Linux 2 instances with minimal use of the command line\.
 The interface uses graphical representations, such as icons, windows, toolbars, folders, wallpapers, and desktop widgets\.
 Built\-in, GUI\-based tools are available to perform common tasks\.
 For example, there are tools for adding and removing software, applying updates, organizing files, launching programs, and monitoring system health\.

 **Important**
 `xrdp` is the remote desktop software bundled in the AMI\.
 By default, `xrdp` uses a self\-signed TLS certificate to encrypt remote desktop sessions\.
 Neither AWS nor the `xrdp` maintainers recommend using self\-signed certificates in production\.
 Instead, obtain a certificate from an appropriate certificate authority \(CA\) and install it on your instances\.
 For more information about TLS configuration, see [TLS security layer](https://github.com/neutrinolabs/xrdp/wiki/TLS-security-layer) on the `xrdp` wiki\.